Zina R. Carter

-Zina Roscoe Carter was an American businessman and politician who served as the president of the Sanitary District of Chicago Board of Trustees as well as a Chicago alderman.
+Zina Roscoe Carter (1846–1922) was an American businessman and politician who served as the president of the Sanitary District of Chicago Board of Trustees as well as a Chicago alderman.
 He was the unsuccessful Republican Party nominee for mayor of Chicago in 1899.
 He also served as president of the Chicago Board of Trade for the year 1898.

 Early life and family

-Carter was born and raised on a farm in Wheaton, Illinois.
+Carter was born on a farm in Jefferson County, New York, on October 23, 1846.
+When he was 16, he moved with his family to DuPage County, Illinois.

-Carter had four siblings, Orrin, Alpheus, Benajah, and Armada.
+Carter had four siblings – Orrin, Alpheus, Benajah, and Armada.

 Business career

 Carter moved to Chicago in 1871.
 There, he founded the Z. R. Carter and Bro. feed and flour business.

 Carter was a member of the Chicago Board of Trade for nearly four decades.
 He served as its president in 1898.

 Political career

 Chicago alderman

 In 1895, Carter was elected a member of the Chicago City Council from the tenth ward.

 Sanitary District of Chicago board of trustees

-Having been elected to the Sanitary District of Chicago board of trustees in the November 1895 election, Carter resigned from the Chicago City Council in January 1896 to assume his new office.
+Having been elected to the Sanitary District of Chicago board of trustees in the November 5, 1895 election, Carter resigned from the Chicago City Council in January 1896 to assume his new office.
+He was reelected to the board of trustees on November 5, 1900.